 java -Dplumbr.accountId=a8nd2bar -Dplumbr.jvmId=node1 -Dplumbr.clusterId=Payment -Dplumbr.serverUrl=https://app.plumbr.io

 Please note that if you do not use a property file, you will need to pass the following properties via parameters: accountId, jvmId, clusterId, serverUrl, logFile, logLevel.
 Copy their values from the property file that you have.
+Either jvmId or clusterId must be set, one is optional only if the other is present.

 Configuration parameters in this section are required for the Plumbr Agent to connect to the Plumbr Server, link the JVM to your account, and identify the JVM so that you could distinguish between the different JVMs monitored by Plumbr.